-Annotation: In 1997, the parties modified 10.3 Utilization to allow flexibility for employees to use sick leave for a significant other who they consider a mate.
+Annotation: In 1997, the parties modified 10,3 Utilization to allow flexibility for employees to use sick leave for a significant other who they consider a mate.
 It was agreed this flexibility was not to be extended anywhere else in the contract.
-This section also allows for an extension of time by the Sheriff designee in an extraordinary loss
+This section also allows for an extension of time by the Sheriff/designee in an extraordinary loss.

-- 10.4 Approval/Notice.
+10.4 Approval/Notice.
 All sick leave shall be approved by the designated Department representatives.
-Employees who do not become ill on the job shall call in as required by Department policy before the beginning of their shift when using sick leave. - 10.5 Immediate Family.
-Immediate family shall be defined as the husband, wife, parent, brother, sister, child, grandchild, grandparent, mother/father-in-law, sister/brother-in-law, son/daughter-in-law, or step relations of the same immediate family members referenced above, or significant other.
+Employees who do not become ill on the job shall call in as required by Department policy before the beginning of their shift when using sick leave.

+10.5 Immediate Family.
+Immediate family shall be defined as a spouse, parent, sibling, child, grandchild, and grandparent (including legally adoptive relationships, current in laws and step relations), or any of the previously specified relationships to the employee's spouse, significant other, or domestic partner.
 This shall also apply to legal guardianship/dependent situations.
-For the purpose of section 10.3 Utilization only, "significant other" shall be interpreted to apply when it involves a person the employee lives with who they consider a mate. - 10.6 Family and Medical Leave.
+For the purposes of section 10.3 utilization only, "significant other" shall be interpreted to apply when it involves a person the employee lives with who they consider a mate.
+The expansion of the immediate family definition to include a significant other or domestic partner is not extended to any other provisions in this contract.

+10.6 Family and Medical Leave.
 Determination as to the eligibility of Family and Medical Leave must be made prior to, if foreseeable, or during the use of sick leave and the employee must be advised before returning to work of the status of that leave.
-Employees with questions about FMLA should consult with the Health Manager or his/her designee and/or the Association for clarification. - 10.7 Reporting Requirements.
-Employees covered by this Agreement shall be subject to the following reporting requirements for payment of sick leave: - Sick Leave Request: Employees are required to file and sign a sick leave request as evidence the reason for the employee's absence was a legitimate use of sick leave as outlined above, within 24 hours of returning to work. - Certificate of Recovery and Fitness: A Certificate of Recovery and Fitness shall be submitted by an employee when requested to do so by the Sheriff or his designee.
-Such certificate shall be signed by a physician and shall state that the employee is capable of returning to work. - 10.8 Residence Requirement.
+Employees with questions about FMLA should consult with the Health Manager or his/her designee and/or the Association for clarification.

+10.7 Reporting Requirements.
+Employees covered by this Agreement shall be subject to the following reporting requirements for payment of sick leave:

+- Sick Leave Request: Employees are required to file and sign a sick leave request as evidence the reason for the employee's absence was a legitimate use of sick leave as outlined above, within 24 hours of returning to work. - Certificate of Recovery and Fitness: A Certificate of Recovery and Fitness shall be submitted by an employee when requested to do so by the Sheriff or his designee.
+Such certificate shall be signed by a physician and shall state that the employee is capable of returning to work.

+10.8 Residence Requirement.
 Employees shall be at their place of residence, a medical facility, or their doctor's office, or shall notify their supervisor of their whereabouts when using sick leave.
-Any gainful employment, pursuit of personal business, recreation, travel for recreation, or non-sick leave purpose, or other such activity when an employee is on sick leave is considered evidence of abuse of sick leave unless approved in advance in writing by the Sheriff or designee. - 10.9 Abuse or Excessive Use.
+Any gainful employment, pursuit of personal business, recreation, travel for recreation, or non-sick leave purpose, or other such activity when an employee is on sick leave is considered evidence of abuse of sick leave unless approved in advance in writing by the Sheriff or designee.

+10.9 Abuse or Excessive Use.
 Utilization of sick leave for purposes other than those defined in this Contract shall be considered evidence of abuse.
 Supervisors may discipline employees when evidence of abuse exists and for excessive use of sick leave.
 Discipline will not be applied for extended illnesses or injuries.
 When a supervisor has concerns about an employee's use of sick leave, he/she shall consult with Labor Relations to ensure consistent application of this section.